landing-ai/landingai-python/docs/index.md

 4. Resize the image to `width=512`, keeping the aspect ratio.
 This is useful to save some bandwidth when sending the image to LandingLens for prediction.
 5. Runs inference in the resized frame, and returns a new frame with the predictions
 6. If a class names `coffee-mug` is found in the prediction
-7. Save the image with the predictions overlayed on top of the image (the `image_src="overlay"` part)
+7. Save the image with the predictions overlayed on top of the image.

 That's it.
 Now, with just a few lines of code, you detect coffee mugs passing by your webcam.

-You can now check the other image sources available, and other helpers to process your images and the predictions you do on them.
+You can now check the [other image sources available](image-acquisition/image-acquisition.md), and how to process your images and [run prediction on them](inferences/getting-started.md).
 Check also our [Examples section](examples.md) for inspiration.